Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part4.md

 ### Encoding in CM(-1)

-After all these operations in the context search loop, when we have already broken from it, we do a check to see if we have encoded the symbol at least in CM(0) and if it should be encode it in CM(-1).
+After all these operations in the context search loop, when we have already broken from it, we do a check to see if we have encoded the symbol at least in CM(0) and if it should be encoded it in CM(-1).

 ```
 void encode(ArithEncoder& Encoder, u32 Symbol)